freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-e.md

 The goal of this exercise is to apply styles to elements that are descendants of another element, while leaving elements that aren't descendants of that element unstyled.

-1. You should see a `yellow` background, `p` elements that are descendants of the `div` element.
+1. You should see a `yellow` background for `p` elements that are descendants of the `div` element.
-1. You should see a text color of `red` elements that are descendants of the `div` element.
+1. You should see a text color of `red` for elements that are descendants of the `div` element.
-1. You should see a font size of `20px` elements that are descendants of the `div` element.
+1. You should see a font size of `20px` for elements that are descendants of the `div` element.
-1. You should text that is center aligned for elements that are descendants of the `div` element.
+1. You should center align text for elements that are descendants of the `div` element.

 # --hints--

-You should have a background color of `yellow` on your decendants.
+You should have a background color of `yellow` on your descendants.

 ```js
 const styleOne = new __helpers.CSSHelp(document).getStyle('.container .text');